 - ionization energy decreases as you move down the table

 Metallic and Nonmetallic Characteristics are a group of physical properties.
 As you move up and across from the bottom left of the table, the elements begin to take on the characteristics of nonmetals.
 Moving the opposite way, the elements take on properties of metals.
+This is called metallic character.
 For a more detailed examination of the difference, check out metals, metalloids and nonmetals.